PrimoKu/smart-international-shipping-cost/README.md

 - [x] Additional views to allow for user input (payment, personal details, etc.)
 - [x] Adding group functionality
 - [x] Create a home page for order management
-- [x] Iteration 3
 - [x] Fleshing out iteration 2 interfaces with additional information and inputs
-- [x] Shipper perspective and individual order management on both ends
+- [ ] Shipper perspective and individual order management on both ends
 - [ ] Enforcing styling among multiple interfaces
-- [ ] Iteration 4
+- [ ] UI improvements

 See the [open issues](https://github.com/jhu-oose-f23/team-BlueJay/issues) for a full list of proposed features (and known issues).